JB007-spec/PP8/README.md

 #### Reflection Questions

 1. **How do you pass a file name to a program using the `-i` and `-o` options?**

+One has to put infront of the output file -o and before the input file -i.

 2. **What are typical use cases for parameters versus flags?
 How do the differ from one another?**

+Flags are used to turn on or off the program.
+Parameters are being used to aktivate or deaktivate a program when a certain value is needed.

 ---